jipijapa/jipijapa/README.md

 jipijapa project
 ================
-The goal of the Jipijapa project is for EE integration with JPA persistence providers.
+The #1 goal of the Jipijapa project is to improve application platform integration with JPA persistence providers.

 Jipijapa modules
 ================

-core - locked, don't change.
-Contains a copy of the AS7/jpa/core code. spi - locked, don't change.
-Contains a copy of the AS7/jpa/spi code. util - locked, don't change.
-Contains a copy of the AS7/jpa/util code. hibernate4  - locked, don't change.
-Contains a copy of the AS7/jpa/hibernate4 code. hibernate3  - locked, don't change.
-Contains a copy of the AS7/jpa/hibernate3 code. openjpa - locked, don't change.
-Contains a copy of the AS7/jpa/openjpa code.
+hibernate4_1  -
+hibernate4_3  -
+hibernate3  -
+openjpa -

-eclipselink - Contains the EclipseLink integration code
+eclipselink -
+spi -